quanhuynh-via/gtfsrt-scraper/README.md

 # GTFS-RT Scraper

-The script scraper.py polls RT data from a couple transit authorities and store them in the appropriate directories (vehicle, alert, trip_update).
+The script scraper.py polls RT data from a couple transit authorities and store them in the appropriate directories (vehicle, alert, trip_update) as csv files.
 This script assumes the directories already exist.

 ## Prerequisites
 - python3